Labeled Indications, FDA Approved:

 There are several potential adverse effects of promethazine administration related to its method of action.
 The most common side effects include sedation, confusion, and disorientation, which may impair physical and mental abilities.
 However, in some cases, promethazine may paradoxically cause excitability, restlessness, or rarely seizures.

 Due to promethazine’s anticholinergic properties, it may cause anticholinergic side effects, which include blurred vision, xerostomia, dry nasal passages, dilated pupils, constipation, and urinary retention.
-Due to these effects, promethazine has been categorized as potentially inappropriate drug in the elderly by the American Geriatrics Society.
+Due to these effects, promethazine categorizes as a potentially inappropriate drug in the elderly by the American Geriatrics Society.

 Promethazine’s antidopaminergic properties may result in extrapyramidal symptoms, which include pseuodoparkinsonism, acute dystonia, akathisia, and tardive dyskinesia.
 Promethazine, therefore, may worsen symptoms in patients with Parkinson disease.